Uniswap/org-v1/src/pages/faq/index.md

 # How are prices determined?

 Prices are determined by the amount of each token in a pool.
 The smart contract maintains a constant using the following function: `x*y=k`.
 In this case `x = token0`, `y = token1`, `k = constant`.
 For each trade a certain amount of tokens are removed from the pool for an amount of the other token.
-During the execution of To maintain `k`, the balances update.
-So each trade will adjust the balances held by the smart contract therefor changing the price.
+To maintain `k`, the balances held by the smart contract are adjusted during the execution of the trade, therefore changing the price.

 # Why is my swap failing or stuck?